 You can also, of course, purchase strawberry plants for transplanting or grow new plants from seed (if you are extraordinarily patient).

 While growing strawberries from runners is the fastest form of propagation, you can also save the seeds from mature fruit.

 All those little bumps on the outside of a strawberry?
 Those are actually seeds.
 However.
-If you want to try growing new plants from seed, you will need heirloom varieties (not hybrids) to ensure the new plants actually produce fruit.
+If you want to try growing new plants from seed, you will need heirloom or open-pollinated varieties (not hybrids) to ensure the new plants actually produce fruit.